Prajnashree00/data-structure-/README.md

   ![image](https://user-images.githubusercontent.com/97970956/155065277-1eb33497-3346-4b98-8f79-040d6698cb20.png)

-**Write a C++ program to implement BST to support the following operations Assume no duplicate elements while constructing the BST 1.Given a key perform a search in the BST, if the key is found then display “key found” 2.Insert an element into a BST
+**8.Write a C++ program to implement BST to support the following operations Assume no duplicate elements while constructing the BST 1.Given a key perform a search in the BST, if the key is found then display “key found” 2.Insert an element into a BST